 Building Trust in Science for a More Informed Future

-Building Trust in Science for a More Informed Future, a collaboration between the Aspen Institute Science & Society Program and the MIT Press, aims to bridge the gap between decades of research in neuroscience and social science about how humans process and understand information, and the vulnerabilities to misinformation and propaganda we endure when we fail to leverage this knowledge in communicating science, especially in the age of generative AI.
+Building Trust in Science for a More Informed Future, a collaboration between the Aspen Institute Science & Society Program and the MIT Press, aims to bridge the gap between the evidence-base on how humans process and understand information, and the vulnerabilities to misinformation and propaganda we endure when we fail to leverage this knowledge in communicating science, especially in the age of generative AI.

-This conference on March 10, 2025, at MIT in Cambridge, MA, with additional workshops the next day, March 11, 2025, will be ideal for science communicators, journalists, researchers, students, policymakers, and anyone interested in mobilizing knowledge for a better world.
-The conference and workshops will explore how journalists, science communicators, researchers, and policymakers can utilize knowledge about human learning to
+This conference on March 10, 2025, at MIT in Cambridge, MA, with additional masterclasses the next day, March 11, 2025, will be ideal for science communicators, journalists, researchers, students, policymakers, and anyone interested in mobilizing knowledge for a better world.
+The conference and masterclasses will explore how journalists, science communicators, researchers, and policymakers can utilize knowledge about human learning to

 - Empower diverse groups to make informed decisions in a complex world;